Drew Barrymore: Career

-1980s
+Early roles and breakthrough as a child actor (1976–1985)

-Her career began at eleven months, when she appeared in a dog-food commercial.
+Barrymore appeared in a dog food commercial when she was eleven months old.
 After her film debut with a small role in Altered States, she played Gertie in E.T. the Extra-Terrestrial.
-Spielberg felt that she had the right imagination for her role after she impressed him with a story that she led a punk rock band.
-E.T. was the highest-grossing film of the 1980s and made her one of the most famous child actors of the time.
-Barrymore won the Youth in Film Award for Best Young Supporting Actress.
-In the eighth season of Saturday Night Live, Barrymore became the youngest person to appear as a guest-host of the series.
+Director Steven Spielberg felt she had the right imagination for the role after she impressed him with a story that she led a punk rock band.
+E.T. was the highest-grossing film of the 1980s and made Barrymore one of the most famous child actors of the time.
+She won the Young Artist Award for Best Young Supporting Actress and was nominated for the Rising Star Award at the British Academy Film Awards.
+In the eighth season of Saturday Night Live, she became the youngest person to guest-host the series at 7 years old.
+Barrymore said that "nobody treated me like a kid there" and she didn't feel different than any other cast member despite her age.

-In the 1984 horror film adaptation for Stephen King's 1980 novel Firestarter, Barrymore played a girl with pyrokinesis who becomes the target of a secret government agency known as The Shop.
-That same year, she played a young girl divorcing her famous parents in Irreconcilable Differences, and she was nominated for her first Golden Globe Award for Best Supporting Actress.
-In a review in the Chicago Sun-Times, Roger Ebert stated, "Barrymore is the right actress for this role precisely because she approaches it with such grave calm."
+In the 1984 film adaptation of Stephen King's 1980 novel Firestarter, Barrymore played a girl with pyrokinesis, and the target of a secret government agency known as The Shop.
+That year, she also played a young girl divorcing her famous parents in Irreconcilable Differences and was nominated for her first Golden Globe Award for Best Supporting Actress.
+In his review in the Chicago Sun-Times, Roger Ebert wrote: "Barrymore is the right actress for this role precisely because she approaches it with such grave calm."
+She starred in the anthology horror film Cat's Eye, also written by King.
+It received positive reviews and Barrymore was nominated for a Young Artist Award for Best Leading Young Actress.